CONTENTS

 - Acquired torsade is generally fairly easy to control with a combination of high-dose magnesium, heart rate augmentation, and occasionally some lidocaine.
 Failure to respond to these interventions suggests an alternative diagnosis (e.g. polymorphic VT due to ischemia, catecholaminergic ventricular tachycardia, or congenital long-QT syndrome).

-ECG differential diagnosis of bidirectional ventricular tachycardia
+ECG differential diagnosis

-- (2) SVT with bidirectional aberrancy
+- SVT with bidirectional aberrancy:

-- RBBB with alternating LAFB and LPFB
+- RBBB with alternating LAFB and LPFB.

-- Alternating RBBB and LBBB
+- Alternating RBBB and LBBB.

-- [1] Digoxin poisoning.
+- Caffeine poisoning.

 - CPVT (catecholaminergic polymorphic ventricular tachycardia).